Aitgray/BardBot/README.md

 ### transcption.py
 Transcription of audio files using Azure Speech to Text, all the results are saved to seperate files where they are then stitched together.

-TLDR: --transcribe and --stitch fully functional. --summarize is not functional.
+TLDR: --transcribe and --stitch fully functional. --summarize is not functional at all.

 ## Planned
 Fix summarize, add a command to run transcription.py from bot.py.